About Jesse Chen

 Some answers came from psychology and performance science.
 Some came from older, disciplined traditions that emphasize presence without theatrics.

 I wasn’t looking for inspiration.
-I was looking for durability.
+I was trying to understand what actually holds under pressure.

 Privately, you might recognize moments like: